KitGM/AeraHouseRules/README.md

     * Sorcerer's no longer prepare metamagic permanently.
 Instead they prepare metamagic at the end of a long rest.
     * Sorcerer subclasses gain Sorcerous Origin spells.
 [This document](https://homebrewery.naturalcrit.com/share/HyBT1deBmN) details the spells each subclass gets.
+    * Upon finishing a short rest you can regain a number of Sorcery Points equal to half your Sorcerer level (rounded up).
+Once you use this feature you cannot use it again until you finish a long rest.

 * <b>Monk</b>